JeanM-Rebello/Python-Calculator/doc/instrucoes_de_uso.md

-# Instruções de Uso
+# Instructions for use

-* Tenha o Python instalado na sua máquina
+* Have Python installed on your machine

-* Baixe o .zip com o código.
+* Download the .zip with the code.

-* Extraia os arquivos do repositório no local desejado
+* Extract the files from the repository to the desired location

-* Na sua IDE ou Editor de Texto favorito, interprete o arquivo "CalculadoraMain.py"
+* In your favorite IDE or Text Editor, interpret the file "CalculadoraMain.py"

-* Após isso, será impresso no terminal as intruções de uso da calculadora
+* After that, instructions for using the calculator will be printed on the terminal